fahlmant/rooster/README.md

 Usage: `rooster -t <archive_name>.roo`

-The short table of contents shows the drictories and files in an archive.
+The short table of contents shows the directories and files in an archive.

 Long Table of Contents (-T)
 ---------------------------